Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

 \paragraph{Projections of $\ket{g_\chi}$ for gaussian functions:}

-To accelerate the evaluation of the inner products $\langle g_\chi | n \ell m \rangle$, I used properties of spherical harmonics to perform the angular integrals analytically.
+To accelerate the evaluation of the inner products $\langle g_\chi | n \ell m \rangle$ for the velocity model \eqref{eg:gaussian}, I used properties of spherical harmonics to perform the angular integrals analytically.
 This method is described briefly in Section~\ref{sec:basisGaussian}, and in greater detail in Appendix~\ref{sec:gaussian}.
+The result: for a function $g_\chi$ that is the sum of $k$ gaussians,